 Ingredients

-- 1 English muffin, regular, whole wheat, or gluten-free
+- 1 English muffin or 2 slices of toast, regular, whole wheat, sourdough, or gluten-free

 - 2 slices sharp cheddar cheese, or your favorite kind of cheese that melts